 “A backpacker is someone travelling long-term that wishes to immerse themselves into a new experience, a new culture, and push themselves.
-It is someone willing to open their mind and experience how you can live with very little,” explains Gemma Thompson, founder ofa solo travel blogger who has visited over 30 countries.
+It is someone willing to open their mind and experience how you can live with very little,” explains Gemma Thompson, founder of Girls That Travel and a solo travel blogger who has visited over 30 countries.

 "Backpacking is definitely more immersive than being a traditional tourist, and more challenging as well,” Gemma says.

 However, even though backpacking might sound more familiar to us now than 20 years ago, it is not a new phenomenon at all.
 Backpacking emerged during the 60s with the popularity of the Hippie Trail, a route extending from Europe to India.

 Nevertheless, some old-school backpackers argue that the nature of backpacking has changed since then.

 “I think what’s different now is that backpacking has become far more commercialised with companies offering you travel packages,” says Michael.
 "You used to get travellers like myself who would buy a plane ticket and see where they ended up.
 I think that sense of adventure, in a lot of ways, has been lost.”